darksylinc/context_translate/README.md

 The system prompt also plays a huge rule to ensure the translation is accurate.

+## Is this tool vulnerable to prompt injection?

+Yes.
+Only use it against trusted inputs.
+This tool is meant for teams translating their own projects' lines.
+If you expose it to the public, you're on your own.

 # Customizing the System Prompt

 The [system_prompt.txt](examples/manga/system_prompt.txt) we include as example can be customized.